 4. Current TOEFL score if this requirement applies to you (valid for two years)*

 6. A writing sample of your best scholarly work in your chosen language of study; not to exceed 15-20 double spaced pages.
-May be written either in the target language or in English.

 7. Three letters of recommendation (in English; if not in English, a certified translation will be required of all admitted students prior to registration)